Portland protests persist as some bring flashes of violence

 PORTLAND, Ore.
 (AP) — More protests are expected in Portland, Oregon, throughout the weekend following violent demonstrations this week that have brought more unrest to the Northwest city.

 Since George Floyd was killed in Minneapolis protests have occurred nightly for 70 days.
+Friday night, Portland police declared an unlawful assembly at the Penumbra Kelly public safety building, ordering everyone in the area to leave.
+Authorities had previously warned people not to trespass on the property.

 Early Friday morning about 200 people, some wielding homemade shields, clashed with police for the third consecutive night as two other Black Lives Matter rallies proceeded peacefully elsewhere.

 Democratic Mayor Ted Wheeler said this week the violent protesters are also serving as political “props” for President Donald Trump in a divisive election season where the president is hammering on a law-and-order message.
 Trump has tried to portray the protesters as “sick and dangerous anarchists” running wild in the city’s streets.